brokenbydefault/Nanollet/README.md

 ### Planned features:

-- “2FA”:
-You can only send one transaction with hold your mobile phone, for instance.
-It someone stole one of your keys they don’t have the ability to move your money.
-It’s not secure as the multi-sig, but Nano not have any kind of multi-sig.

-- “Nanofy with Universal Blocks”
-Yes, the version two is already at the door, we expect to take advantage of the universal blocks, which have more size and room to store data.

 - “Alias”:
 The Nanode already allow you to set one alias, but we want to take different approach and even more decentralized and, of course, secure to anyone.

-- "Hardwallet":
+- "Hardware Wallet":
 That is hard for, but challenges are good.
-Create one completely hardware wallet will be very nice to anyone, the places where your private-key can sleep in peace.
+Create one completely hardware wallet will be very nice to anyone.

 *Much more features should be added.*